-How to screenshot on Windows 10: Portion of the screen
+How to screenshot on Windows: Portion of the screen

-You may want to just screenshot a portion of your screen, this is how you do so:
+If you want to just screenshot a portion of your screen, this is how you do it:

-- Press Windows+Shift+S. The Windows key is typically found on the bottom row of a keyboard and is labeled with the Windows logo.
+1. Press Windows+Shift+S. The Windows key is typically found on the bottom row of a keyboard and is labelled with the Windows logo.

-- Drag box over the area you wish to screenshot.
-After pressing the three keys simultaneously, the screen will dim and you’ll be able to drag a box over the specific area of the screen you wish to capture.
+2. Drag box over the area you wish to screenshot.
+After pressing the three keys above simultaneously, the screen will dim and you’ll be able to drag a box over the specific area of the screen you wish to capture.

-How to screenshot on Windows 10: Autosave screenshot to Pictures folder
+How to screenshot on Windows: Autosave screenshot to Pictures folder

 Thankfully this process is extremely simple, and only requires a slight modification to how you usually take a screenshot:

-- Check the Pictures folder.
-Open up your PC files and find the Pictures tab, you should now have a new subfolder labeled ‘Screenshots’, you’ll find your image there.
+2. Check the Pictures folder.
+Open up your PC files and find the Pictures tab, you should now have a new subfolder labelled ‘Screenshots’, you’ll find your image there

-How to screenshot on Windows 10: Edit screenshots with Snipping Tool
+How to screenshot on Windows: Edit screenshots with Snipping Tool

 If you want to take a screenshot of your PC screen, but then need to edit the image to add annotation or highlight something within the capture, the Snipping Tool makes this super easy.